'It's another kick in the teeth': Farmers' fury over inheritance tax changes

 Watch ITV Granada's Political Correspondent Líse McNally report from the protest

-The organiser of a mass rally in protest of changes to agricultural inheritance tax claims several farmers have already taken their own lives following the proposed plans.
+The organiser of a mass rally in protest of changes to agricultural inheritance tax claims several farmers have already taken their own lives following recent challenges to the sector.

 Tens of thousands of farmers attended a protest in London calling on the government to scrap changes which would see farmers pay 20% inheritance tax on farms worth more than £1 million.